sype/sre-agent/README.md

 See the [kubernetes-deployment.md](/docs/kubernetes-deployment.md) page for instructions on how to deploy the Agent to EKS.

+For Terraform-based infrastructure deployment, see the [terraform README](/terraform/README.md).
+The Terraform configuration sets up all required AWS resources including EKS cluster with proper access policies.

 ## Deploy Agent locally using Docker Compose

 The fully orchestrated SRE Agent can be deployed with Docker Compose which spins up all of the required servers (Slack, Github, and K8s MCP servers) and an orchestration service which is a proxy between the LLM and the servers, this is the client in the context of MCP.
 Once the agent has been spun up you can trigger the SRE agent with the following request: